 Think about pricing and marketing, and provide customer service to help you reach customers and provide the best experience for them.

-Maybe it’s creating engaging social media content and showing how your products work, demonstrating why someone needs it, and a link to your shop so they can get it themselves.
+Maybe it’s creating engaging social media content and showing how your products work, and a link to your Amazon store so they can get it themselves.

 Your strategy should also involve SEO- aka optimizing your text so it pops up when people look for it.

-4. Create Your Seller Account & Add Products
+4. Create Your Selling Account & Add Products

-Since you have your business idea and selling strategy, it’s time to create your Amazon seller account.
+Since you have your business idea and a plan for selling on Amazon, it’s time to create your Amazon seller account.